easystats/bayestestR/README.md

 You can cite the package as following:

-  - Makowski, D. (2019). *Understand and Describe Bayesian Models and Posterior Distributions using BayestestR*.
+  - Makowski, D. & Lüdecke, D. (2019). *Understand and Describe Bayesian Models and Posterior Distributions using BayestestR*.
 Available from
     <https://github.com/easystats/bayestestR>.
     <DOI:10.5281/zenodo.2556486>.